TriumphLLC/Blend4Web/doc_src/textures.rst

 3D scene
 --------

 A 3D scene's real-time rendered image can be used as a texture by an object from another scene ("main" scene).
+This technique is known as `render-to-texture` (RTT) and can be activated by following these steps:

 #.
 Create an additional source scene.
 #.
 Rename it for convenience.